-The year 2007 was a good year for NARM from a fiscal standpoint.
+The year 2008 was a good year for NARM from a fiscal standpoint.
 We ended the year with money in the bank and all expenses paid.
 The certification process has taken a lot of financial resources and continues to take more as we grow in numbers.
-Our total income for 2007 was \$204,923.
+Our total income for 2008 was \$248,853.00.

 NARM's main sources of income are from Test Sales and Applications.
 Applications include requests for applications, certifications, and recertification's.
-Our income from the Applications Department in 2007 was \$167,005.
+Our income from the Applications Department in 2008 was \$198,210.00.
 Test Sales are from the states that use the NARM exam in their Licensures/Certification process.
-Income from the Test Department in 2007 was \$29,465.
-Occasionally we will get a grant for a specific project such as the 1995 and 2001 Job Analyses.
+Income from the Test Department in 2008 was \$41,694.00.
+Occasionally we will get a grant for a specific project such as the 1995, 2001 Job Analysis.
 A Job Analysis every five years is necessary to remain state of the art in testing.
-We also have income from brochure sales, frames, and interest.
-That total in 2007 came to \$9180.
+We also have income from brochure sales, frame sales and interest.
+That total in 2008 came to \$8,949.00.

 As the Treasurer for NARM, I believe meeting current expenses and planning for anticipated future expenses is the only fiscally responsible way to run our organization.
 We need to not only cover current costs, but we must think ahead to future projects, both mandated and innovative, and must therefore ensure that reserve funds are available for those projects.
-The 2008 Job Analysis is one such project.
-To remain state-of-the-art in testing, this is a must.
-Other projects include continued work on our test such as Item Writing and Cut Score Workshops, recertification work with the Qualified Evaluators and the Skills Assessments, and participation in national and international midwifery initiatives.
+The 2008 Job Analysis was one such project.
+To remain state of the art in testing, this is a must.
+Other projects include continued work on our test development such as Item Writing and Cut Score Workshops, recertification work with the Qualified Evaluators and the Skills Assessments, education, advocacy, and participation in national and international midwifery initiatives.

 Our expenses are set to allow for an annual increase in net assets, so that NARM establishes a reserve fund for mandated large projects such as the five-year job analysis and online item writing and cut-score workshops.
-A few of our main expenses are: consultants that run our Applications Office and the Testing Company we work with, printing, postage, telephone, conference fees (going to conferences to promote CPMs and the Midwives Model of Care), dues/membership in organizations such as the National Organization for Certifying Agencies (NOCA), insurance, legal fees to be sure we stay legally defensible, and office expenses and supplies.
+A few of our main expenses are: consultants that run our applications office and the testing company we work with, printing, postage, telephone, conference fees (going to conferences to promote CPMs and the Midwives Model of Care, education and advocacy initiatives), dues/membership in organizations such as the National Organization for Certifying Agencies (NOCA) and the Council on Licensure, Enforcement, and Regulation (CLEAR), insurance, legal fees (to be sure we stay legally defensible), office expenses, and supplies.

-We are looking forward to NARM's continued growth in 2008.
+We are looking forward to NARM's continued growth in 2009.
 With the growth of our certification process and more Certified Professional Midwives each year, we feel honored to be doing our part to move midwifery forward and to promote the Midwives Model of Care as a viable option for women and families through out North America.

-Income Statement for the period 1/1/07 - 12/31/07
+Income and Expense Statement for 1/1/2008 to 12/31/2008